rht1419/VTU-result-automation-tool/README.md

-# BUILD BY 5th SEM VTU STUDENTS for Mini-Project
+# BUILT BY 5th SEM VTU STUDENTS for Mini-Project
 Rohit.R trained the CNN Model.
 Shreyas built the Automation.

 # VTU Results Automation System

 An automated system for fetching results from VTU (Visvesvaraya Technological University) using Playwright browser automation and a locally trained PyTorch model for CAPTCHA recognition.
 Includes a real‑time web interface with ultra‑fast batch processing.